Nyco/OST-messaging/README.md

 # OST-messaging

-2017-09-20 XMPP/Jabber Messaging/Chat Open Space Technology
+On "XMPP/Jabber Messaging Kraków" meetup group: Unconference, Open Space Technology on messaging/chat #OMGKRK

 Outcome of the discussion at the Meetup in Krakow, on 20th September 2017:
 * https://www.meetup.com/XMPP-Jabber-Messaging-Krakow/events/242086909/